Nanaimo2013/jmf-bot/README.md

 git pull

 # Rebuild and restart the container
-docker-compose up -d --build
+npm run docker:start
 ```

 ## 🤝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [Contributing Guide](CONTRIBUTING.md) for guidelines.

 ## 📜 License